marcomq/nimview/README.md

 I'm still new to Vue, there are probably a lot of people out there who are much better in Vue.js.

 ### Can I use some other JS library
 Sure.
-The main logic is in main.nim and ui/src/nimCall.js.
-Make sure to include nimCall.js either in your JS library or as HTML include.
+The main logic is in nimvue.nim and backend-helper.js.
+Make sure to include backend-helper.js either in HTML include.

 ### Why not Electron?
 Electron is a great Framework and it was also an inspiration to this helper here.
 However, using C++ Code is quite complicate as it requires WebAssemply and the output binary is usually more than 100 MB.